Elehuris Montero Preview, Player Props: Rockies vs. Twins

 Elehuris Montero At The Plate

+- In 12.3% of his games this year, he has hit a long ball, and 3.4% of his trips to the plate.

+- Montero has had at least one RBI in 34.6% of his games this season (28 of 81), with two or more RBI eight times (9.9%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 29 games this season (36.3%), including multiple runs in six games.
+- He has scored in 37.0% of his games this season, with more than one run scored in 7.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.